How to Plan a Funeral

 What is the difference between a funeral and a memorial?

 Many people find closure and peace by hosting or attending an end of life celebration.
 However, as new traditions and burial practices are being introduced, you may hear the terms “funeral,” and “memorial,” used in different contexts.
 This may add further confusion to what is already such a difficult and overwhelming time.
 Both funeral and memorial services serve the same purpose – a way to formally say goodbye and pay respects to a loved one.
 The major difference is that the physical body of the departed is present at a funeral and not at a memorial.

-Funerals are an end of life celebration where the body of the departed lies in repose inside a casket.
+Funerals are an end of life celebration where the body of the departed lies in repose inside a casket or coffin.
 The casket may be open or closed, depending on personal preference.
 Because the body is present at this type of service, funerals usually occur within a week.
 Funerals can be held at various locations such as a gravesite, funeral home, or a house of worship.
 Funeral services are often followed immediately by an underground burial or by cremation.

 Memorials are a remembrance service for which the body of the departed is not present.
-Because the body is absent for this type of service, memorials can occur any time after death, and are often chosen because they offer flexibility in timing and location.
+Because the body is absent for this type of service, memorials can occur any time after death and are often chosen because they offer flexibility in timing and location.

 Do I choose a funeral or memorial service?

-Whichever end of life celebration you choose is a completely individual decision – end of life celebration often rely on such factors as religion, tradition, culture, budget, logistics, and respecting the wishes of the deceased.
+Whichever end of life celebration you choose is a completely individual decision – end of life celebrations often rely on such factors as religion, tradition, culture, budget, logistics, and respecting the wishes of the deceased.

 It is important to note that funerals and memorials are not mutually exclusive events – you do not have to choose one or the other.
 For example, many people opt for a private funeral service, followed by a larger memorial service.